GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-21/index.md

 Historically, automating the Chrome OS UI in E2E tests across the entire fleet of devices has been difficult.
-In Tast, a new UI library has been created that uses the Chrome a11y tree to control the Chrome OS UI. **This library enables developers to easily create E2E tests against any visible UI surface (Chrome OS desktop UI, native apps, web apps, Chrome Browser UI).**
+In Tast, a new UI library has been created that uses the Chrome a11y (accessibility) tree to control the Chrome OS UI. **This library enables developers to easily create E2E tests against any visible UI surface (Chrome OS desktop UI, native apps, web apps, Chrome Browser UI).**